Clouds and Climate

 Depolarization And Backscatter Unattended Lidar (DABUL) developed at PSD uses a laser to measure very weak clouds as well as aerosol particles.
 DABUL can also distinguish the phase of a cloud, in other words, whether the clouds is made of water dropplets or ice crystals.

-These two figures of data taken in the Arctic demonstrates how complex clouds can be with multiple layers of ice and water regions.
+Figure 2 and 3 are data taken in the Arctic demonstrates how complex clouds can be with multiple layers of ice and water regions.
 To distinguish between an ice cloud and a water cloud, scientists combine data from the MMCR and DABUL to determine the cloud boundaries, phase and particle distribution.
 The DABUL's laser becomes completely absorbed by the water in the clouds, which appear as bright orange bars.

 How many clouds are there?

 The distribution of clouds also plays an important role in regulating our climate.
 By knowing how much of the Earth is covered with clouds, climatologists can improve their models and watch for signs of climate change.
 Increases or decreases in the number and type of clouds could indicate that climate feedback loops are at work cooling or warming the planet.